Table of contents of the article:

 The problem had become something really big as it was apparently without solution.

 At that moment I felt a mix of emotions between them.
 Sadness mixed with joy.

-Do you know when you live some bad event in a direct or indirect way in which you feel sadness for what happened but basically also a pinch of joy in knowing that that bad thing did not happen to you?
+You know when you experience some bad event directly or indirectly in which out of empathy you feel sadness about what happened but deep down also a pinch of joy in knowing that that bad thing didn't happen to you?
 Here, just that feeling, that mix of emotions at the antipodes, which collide with each other.

 I was happy that he was not a customer of ours, I would not have been able to face such a situation in which the backup service exists but none of the archives can be restored.
-What could I have said to a PERSON who lives there with the site and feeds their family who was on the phone there with me at that moment?
+What could I have said to a PERSON who lives on the site and feeds their family who was on the phone with me at the time?

 I immediately thought that this moral ethical problem, that sense of responsibility would not have affected the huge hosting company of which this person was a customer in the least.

-Ultimately it was clear how the story would go: this person would have talked to the telephone support, some guy put them a few pennies a month, would have turned the problem over to the Italian technical department that would have turned it over to the French one and to one of his technicians. .
-The technician would probably have found that something was wrong and would have sent back the message to the Italian technical support that they would have probably claimed the lack of data and possibly to ask for a refund or open a legal dispute.
+In the end it was clear how the story would go: this person would have spoken to the telephone support, some guy put there a few coins a month, would have forwarded the problem to the Italian technical department who would have forwarded it to the French one and one of his technicians .
+The technician would probably have noticed that something was wrong and would have sent the message back to the Italian technical support who would probably have stated the lack of data and possibly asked for a refund or open a legal dispute.